jjblum/INTCATCH-BoatUserManual-HTML/equipment.rst

 They pull power from the battery according to the signals sent to them by the :ref:`e-board <eboard_and_arduino>`.
 Each motor has its own ESC.
 The propeller boat has 2 ESCs, and the airboat has 1.
 ESCs are found in the rear compartment of the boat.

+.. _reverse_pair_props:

+Left/Right Reverse Pair of Propellers
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The propeller with part number that ends in "L", e.g. 2317.51L is a reverse pitch propeller.
+It is mounted to the left (port) side drive train.

+When the propeller turns, in converts motor torque into forward or backward thrust.
+The direction of the pitch determines if the thrust is forward or backward for a clockwise rotation.

+A side-effect of a submerged propeller spinning underwater is a reaction torque loading the entire boat hull.
+This reaction causes the boat to try to bank to the side.

+If the boat used two propellers that had the same pitch (instead of the reverse pair), the boat would bank sharply whenever you tried to thrust forward.
+But if the boat has a reverse pair, the reaction torque from both propellers cancels each other out, and the boat will drive straight.

 .. _cooling_loop: